colinator27/open-day-dialogue-misc/docs/source/index.rst

 Open Day Dialogue Documentation
 ===============================

-**Hey!
+.. warning:: Hey!
 This documentation is still under construction.
-It is very empty.**
+It is very empty.
+             It will likely await completion for a long time.

 This is the official documentation for the Open Day Dialogue system, that makes dialogue simple but powerful for games.